hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > "That he is not a dancer at a fair";
 >
-> Fifty professors he invokes to see
+> Fifty professors[^50] he invokes to see
 >
 > His matchless prowess and great ability.

->
+[^50]: The professor "hopes to count fifty or sixty professors of dancing in the front of the house."
+See his bill, in which he states, "a further bill, three yards long, would be requisite to describe all particulars".

 > To show the town they'll have a monstrous treat,
 >
 > "His bill of fare's to measure full nine feet".